XAbirHasan/NEGA-CUBE/README.md

 # NEGA-CUBE
- A simple classic coin collect game devloped in 2020.
+A simple classic coin collect game developed in 2020.
 (Learning unity)

 This is a simple coin collect game for my unity learning.

 ## Project description